subtree/hackathon-starter/README.md

 # Or, if you prefer to use `yarn` instead of `npm`
 yarn install

+# Start mongodb
+mkdir -p ./data/db
+mongod --dbpath ./data/db

 # Then simply start your app
 node app.js

+# The app should now be accessible at http://localhost:3000
 ```

 **Note:** I highly recommend installing [Nodemon](https://github.com/remy/nodemon).